WeirdConstructor/WLambda/doc/wlambda_reference.md

 Parses the string _data_ as CSV.
 With the field delimiter _field_delim_ and the _row_separator_ for the data rows.

+Note: Some CSV files in the wild might come with an UTF8 BOM.
+You might want to run it through `std:str:strip_utf8_bom` before.

 ```wlambda
 !table = std:deser:csv ";" "\r\n" "foo;bar\r\nx;y\r\n";